Make sure to follow these rules when giving rides in Michigan, and to keep an eye on your email for important news and updates from Lyft.

 - A clear photo of your completed vehicle inspection form if your vehicle is 5 years or older**

 *If you were already required to upload your vehicle registration when you became a driver, you do not need to send it in again.

-**Vehicles in Michigan require an inspection before they're approved to be on the road.
+**Vehicles in Michigan that are 5 years and older require an inspection before they're approved to be on the road.

 Moving from Michigan to a different state?
 Find your new market here to see what steps you'll need to take.